blumixid/docs/security/index.md

  3. Through the network router.
  4. Reaches the application runtime in the droplet execution agent (DEA).

-The {{site.data.keyword.Bluemix_notm}} *developer* follows two main flows: for login, and for development and deployment.
+The {{site.data.keyword.Bluemix_notm}} *developer* follows two main flows: for login and for development and deployment.
  * The **developer login flow** includes the following:
-    * For developers who are logging in to {{site.data.keyword.Bluemix_notm}} Public, the flow is as follows:
-      1. Through the IBM Single Sign On service.
+    * For developers who are logging in to {{site.data.keyword.Bluemix_notm}} Public, the flow is through the IBM Single Sign On service.
-      2. Through IBM web identity.
     * For developers who are logging in to {{site.data.keyword.Bluemix_notm}} Dedicated or Local, the flow is through the enterprise LDAP.
  * The **development and deployment flow** is as follows:
     1. Through a firewall, with intrusion prevention and network security in place.
 This applies to {{site.data.keyword.Bluemix_notm}} Dedicated only.